nickoki/rails_app_checklist/README.md

 ### Models & Migrations

 - `rails g model <name> <attribute:type> ...`
-  - Creates model and migrations, ex. `rails g model Comment body:text post:references`
+  - creates migration and model, ex. `rails g model Comment body:text post:references`
+  - note: be sure to only `reference` models that already exist

 - _optionally make changes to_ `/app/models/<name>.rb`
-  - This is where you will update models with relationships, for example
+  - this is where you will update models with relationships, for example

 - `rails db:migrate`

 ### Seeds

-- create seed data in `/db/seeds,rb`
+- _optionally create seed data in_ `/db/seeds.rb`

 - `rails db:seed`

 ### Routes, Controllers, and Views

 - `rails g controller <name>`
-  - Creates a new controller and routes (resources)
+  - creates a new controller and routes (resources)

-- work on controller and views
+- begin work on you controller and views

 -----